francoposa/francoposa.io/content/resources/dev-tools/git-good-1.md

 ```

 Now Git is aware that something is in the repository, but it is not yet actively tracking changes to it.
-You can add any amount of changes to the README, and still all Git will know is that there is some untracked file named `README.md` sitting there.
+We can add any amount of changes to the README, and still all Git will know is that there is some untracked file named `README.md` sitting there.
-If you delete the file, the changes will be gone forever.
+If we delete the file, the changes will be gone forever.

 We can change this by adding the file to Git's index, then checking the status again: